StanfordASL/trunk-stack/docs/contributing.md

     trunk-stack/
         README.md  # The project README file.
-        stack/  # The main package.
+        stack/  # The stack.
-            main/  # The main ROS2 workspace, incl. data collection etc. mocap/  # The ROS2 workspace for interfacing with the motion capture system. motors/  # The ROS2 workspace for controlling the motors. docs/  # Documentation directory.
+            camera/   # The ROS2 workspace running the camera. gripper/  # The ROS2 workspace enabling the gripper operation. main/     # The main ROS2 workspace, incl. data collection etc. mocap/    # The ROS2 workspace for interfacing with the motion capture system. motors/   # The ROS2 workspace for controlling the motors. docs/  # Documentation directory.
             docs/
                 index.md         # The documentation homepage.
                 contributing.md  # This file.
                 ...              # Other markdown pages, images and other files. mkdocs.yml    # The website configuration file.

 ## Code Contributions